 Unannounced Audits Rule

 The inclusion of unannounced audits maximizes the credibility of the auditing process, as it demonstrates that the company consistently adheres to IFS requirements on a daily basis.
-This status serves to reassure that the audit was conducted without prior notification, showcasing the company’s commitment to maintaining the highest safety standards in its production.
+This status reassures that the audit was conducted without prior notification, showcasing the company’s commitment to maintaining the highest safety standards in its production.
 A star symbol is recorded in both the IFS database and on the IFS certificate, and a dedicated logo is also used to be visible to partners.

 It is possible to add EU PDO (Protected Designation of Origin) or PGI (Protected Geographical Indication) on the IFS Certificate with a disclaimer.